What is Poka-Yoke?

 In your Kanban practice, Poka-Yoke should also work in tandem with Kaizen and Gemba.
 Not only will they improve your work quality and keep the improvement continuous, but they will educate and grow your employee’s skills and safety at work.

 Furthermore, on top of improvements in productivity due to fewer errors, this will also reduce stress among the team, which in and of itself boosts efficiency, not to mention job satisfaction.

 Did you know?

 You can incorporate detailed checklists, dependencies, and custom process automation into your Kanban Tool® boards to mistake-proof the process from all angles!
 Try it and discover your potential time & energy savings!

 How to use Poka-Yoke?

 In short, Poka-Yoke is an easy technique of improving a process by proactive elimination of mistakes.
-Using it will decrease the time you have to spend on finding and removing errors, and the time you need to spend controlling and training team members.
-It also actively promotes the continuous improvement mindset across all levels of an organization.
-It can increase your process efficiency and ensure that faulty products don’t make their way to the customer!
+Poka-Yoke will decrease the time you have to spend finding and removing errors.
+It will also reduce the time you need to invest in controlling and training the team.
+The method also actively promotes the continuous improvement mindset across all levels of an organization.
+It can increase your process efficiency and ensure that faulty products don’t reach the customer!